 I read some more in the manga after I finished season 1 (the anime was just the first season back then), and it seems like the misandry picks back up after a while (a scene where Mikasa won't even let Eren help carry things because he "might get tired").
 That was what finally led me to drop it.
 And sure, you could argue Mikasa was obviously making a joke, but that's completely out of character for her, and besides, it was obvious it was really offending Eren.

 Eren is the most severely under-glorified character I've ever seen.
 It's just awful.
 He's an outright male damsel in distresss.
 When he isn't captured (which I'd estimate to be half the source material consumption time), he's either losing a fight, doing nothing, or using his unique power that no one else has and that has absolutely nothing to do with the five years he spent in training.
 (The power is to turn into a titan himself).
 And that still usually ends with him going back to being captured.
 This is especially bad because Eren is the type of character who really deserves agency and competence more than any other character, even more than any other protagonist.
-He has top marks in ambition, zeal and courage, and so it's incredibly unsatisfying that the writer doesn't give him an ounce of credit, ever.
+He has top marks in ambition, endurance and courage, and so it's incredibly unsatisfying that the writer doesn't give him an ounce of credit, ever.

 After where the first season of the anime ended, the story just gradually went to shit.
 It died a slow and painful death.
-Aborted forshadowing, positive portrayal of monarchy, using a flashback to avoid telling the audience what the POV characters knew until AFTER it mattered, raising more and more mysteries without answering any, and going so long without mentioning the final enemy of season 1 (who was never killed) that I literally forgot she existed.
+Aborted foreshadowing, positive portrayal of monarchy, using a flashback to avoid telling the audience what the POV characters knew until after it mattered, raising more and more mysteries without answering any, and going so long without mentioning the final enemy of season 1 (who was never killed) that I literally forgot she existed.